Egypt Travel Tips

 • Utilize the services of your hotel concierge when planning a felucca trip to ensure that you are matched with a reputable captain and taken on a valid tour.

 • You will find that many tours (especially to the desert sites) are done either early morning or late afternoon.
 The reason for this is because of the heat in the middle of the day.
 If you do want to visit sites independently, please try and follow the example of the experienced tour organizers and avoid the midday sun for your health.

 • Be prepared for delays when entering some sites.
 Because of the threat of terrorism, you will have your personal belongings (camera bags, carrier bags, etc.) searched before gaining admittance.
 Some sites do not allow video to be taken.
 These devices will be held until you finish your tour and then returned.
 Research your tours and venues ahead of time and plan accordingly.

-• Take a small flash light with you when visiting the sites.
-Many tomb sand temples use the natural light for illumination (including a local with a large mirror, reflecting the light!) and a small flashlight can be very handy.
+• Take a small flashlight with you when visiting the sites.
+Many tombs & sand temples use the natural light for illumination (including a local with a large mirror, reflecting the light!) and a small flashlight can be very handy.
 Please Note: Do not take one of the really bright halogen torches, you could cause damage to the monuments.

 • Never drink the tap water!
 It is recommended that you use bottled water to drink and brush your teeth with.
 Showering with tap water is fine.

 • Bring wet naps or hand sanitizers to clean your hands as you touch items throughout that day.
 They will come in handy.

 • Carry a small essentials kit comprised of first aid items like antiseptic cream, Band-Aids, headache tablets, and sun cream (high factor advised).